 let* form.
 This document extends

-(or "destructurally bind") the values of evaluated expressions
+"destructurally bind") the values of evaluated expressions (where

-(where the match failure causes short-circuiting rather than
+the match failure causes short-circuiting rather than raising an

-raising an error), and to handle multiple values (where only the
+error) and the ability to handle multiple values (where only the

 falsehood of the first value causes short-circuiting).